DrParulShah/Lending_Club_Project/README.md

 - Purpose of loan:
     Conclusion 1: Once again it shows that loans taken for debt_consolidation is highly likely to default and hence they are high-risk.
 Process to sanction them should be tightened.
     Conclusion 2: Same sould be done for 'Other', 'Credit_card' and 'small_business' catagories.
 They too look like high-risk loans
+- Home Ownership:
+    To our surprise, ratio of Fully paid / Defaulted for Mortgage is higher compared to other catagories pointing to low-risk.
+This might be because if the house is already on mortgage, defaulting means losing it completely and so the borrowers will try their best to repay.
 - Interest rates:
     Conclusion 1: 50% of fully paid loans av int_rate under 11 (approxximately) and 50% of defaulters have int_rate between 11 to 16.
 So we can safely conclude that int_rate of < = 11 can result into low-risk loans
     Conclusion 2: Maximum int_rate in fully-paid is 22 (not considering outliers).
 Which means loans with int_rate > 22 are high-risk and sure shot defaulters.